 For many investment strategies, the difference between a good and a bad manager is based on their ability to manage risk.
 It is as much about how volatility is handled as return generation.
 A good strategy that does not manage risk well will never be successful.

 This is all explained clearly in the paper “Volatility Managed Portfolios” by Alan Moreira and Tyler Muir.
 Their approach to volatility management is very straightforward, which makes their conclusions so powerful.
 The authors scale exposure by the inverse of conditional volatility while focusing on the classic Fama-French factors and carry.
-Since volatility is persistent, variable, but not highly predictive of excess returns, managing or timing risk is not closely associated with the factors driving returns.
+Since volatility is a persistent variable but not highly predictive of excess returns, managing or timing risk is not closely associated with the factors driving returns.

 The importance of this paper is evident once it is read in its entirety.
-The authors carefully address many of the concerns that readers may have and test the hypothesis from a number of different perspectives.
+The authors carefully address many of the concerns readers may have and test the hypothesis from several perspectives.
 While the enhancement from volatility management is not strong in all cases, the weight of the evidence suggests that volatility management is a key way for managers to enhance return to risk.

 The real market skill for many managers may be with their timing of volatility and not returns.
 Cutting (raising) exposure at higher (lower) volatility periods seems to be a proven strategy for alpha generation and Sharpe ratio increases.
-This research provides support for a comment that I have often used, “I would only charge 75bps for a simple trend-following model but 125 bps and a 20% incentive fee for the risk management.”
+This research supports a comment I have often used, “I would only charge 75bps for a simple trend-following model but 125 bps and a 20% incentive fee for the risk management.”

 (Hat tip to Peter Golger for pointing me to this paper.)